And this is your undocumented anchorman sitting in, Mark Stein.

 There's bound to be a little melting.

-And Ella goes, No, it's worse than that.
+And Ella goes, no, it's worse than that.

-Santa, a l a lot worse than that.
+Santa, a lot worse than that.

 The North Pole will be gone by Christmas.

-Uh and uh and Ella uh has Ella the polar bear has to explain to Santa that we're not talking about next Christmas.
+And Ella the polar bear has to explain to Santa that we're not talking about next Christmas.

 No, Ella has to tell Santa that the North Pole will be gone by the day after tomorrow.